steven-exarcos/pass-documentation/developer-documentation/deposit-service/ds-business.md

 create and populate a Spring `ApplicationContext`, arguably the most important object managed by the Spring runtime.
 Unfortunately, if you aren't familiar with Spring or its conventions, it can make the code harder to understand.

-The entrypoint into the deposit services is the `DepositApp`.
+The entrypoint into the Deposit Services is the `DepositApp`.
 Spring beans are created entirely in Java code by the `DepositConfig` and `JmsConfig` classes.

 ## Build and Deployment